Freezing lakes as analogue models of $\Lambda$CDM cosmology and beyond: Introduction

 \section{Introduction}

 The use of analogue systems has become an established tool in theoretical physics for probing regimes of cosmology and gravitation that are otherwise inaccessible. {Examples include analogue black holes and cosmological geometries engineered in Bose–Einstein condensates and optical fibers, which have been used to mimic phenomena such as Hawking radiation from quantum field theory in curved spacetime.
 Classical systems, including gravity waves in shallow-water flumes, have likewise been employed to probe key aspects of matter dynamics in curved-spacetime analogues \cite{Barcelo2003Analogue, Barcelo2011AnalogueGravity, Volovik2003Universe}.} Such approaches provide conceptual bridges across disciplines and offer both pedagogical and experimental platforms for exploring the behavior of fundamental equations in tangible settings.
-Within this tradition, recent work has highlighted geophysical processes, such as glacier flow and lake freezing, as natural analogues of cosmological expansion \cite{Vollmer2019Freezing, Faraoni2020Analogy}.
+A broad survey of such analogies between cosmology and classical physical systems can be found in~\cite{FaraoniBookCosmicAnalogies}.
+Within this tradition, recent work has highlighted geophysical processes, such as glacier flow and lake freezing, as natural analogues of cosmological expansion~\cite{Vollmer2019Freezing, Faraoni2020Analogy}.

 In cosmology, the Friedmann--Lemaître--Robertson--Walker (FLRW) equations encapsulate how different energy components (radiation, matter, curvature, and dark energy) govern the time evolution of the scale factor $a(t)$ \cite{Weinberg1972Gravitation, Peebles1993Principles, Mukhanov2005Foundations, Dodelson2020Modern, Planck2018Parameters}.
 Each component contributes a distinct scaling law, producing successive epochs in cosmic history.
 Analogously, the growth of an ice layer on a lake is described by the Stefan problem, where heat transport occurs by conduction through the ice and convection in the underlying water \cite{Stefan1889Theory, Carslaw1959Conduction, Alexiades1993Mathematical}.
 These processes likewise generate contributions with characteristic dependencies on the ice thickness $s(t)$, inviting a structural comparison with FLRW dynamics.